romland/xorzee/README.md

 ## Development notes
 Performance critical parts are written in Rust.
 [Frontend](https://github.com/romland/xorzee/tree/main/client) is written in Svelte, the glue of the [backend](https://github.com/romland/xorzee/tree/main/server) is in node-js.

+## TODO
+- [ ] ...store meta-data of amount of activity in period (graph)

 ## Credits to other folks
 - Notable mention of Samir Das for the fantastic [jMuxer](https://github.com/samirkumardas/jmuxer) for mp4 boxing
-- H.264 NAL unit handling credit goes to https://github.com/131/h264-live-player
 - ...and naturally to everyone else contributing to packages in package.json

 ### Projects (partially or fully) in the same vein
 - _Motion_
   The excellent project that made me start this project.
-Primarily motion detection.
+Primarily motion detection, less focus on streaming. https://github.com/Motion-Project/motion
-  https://github.com/Motion-Project/motion
 - _Motion (MMAL)_
   http://wiki.raspberrytorte.com/index.php?title=Motion_MMAL